BNU-IVC/CCPG/README.md

 ## Highlights in CCPG

-(1) It provides 200 identities and over 16K sequences are captured indoors and outdoors.

-(2) Each identity has seven different cloth-changing statuses, which is never seen in previous datasets.

-(3) RGB and silhouettes version data are both available for research purposes **ONLY**.

 (1) It provides 200 identities, including over 16K sequences captured both indoors and outdoors.

 (2) Each identity has seven different cloth-changing statuses, which is a feature not previously seen in other datasets.